...

 Medications that may be used to manage withdrawal symptoms include:

-- Long-acting benzodiazepines: Your healthcare provider may switch you from a short-acting benzodiazepine to a long-acting one, such as Valium.
+• Long-acting benzodiazepines: Your doctor might switch your medication.
+They may change it from a short-acting benzodiazepine to a long-acting one.
+An example of a long-acting benzodiazepine is Valium.
 This helps stabilize your symptoms and allows for a gradual taper.

-- Sleep aids: Non-addictive sleep medications, such as trazodone or melatonin, can help address insomnia without the risk of dependence.
+• Sleep aids: Non-addictive sleep medications like trazodone or melatonin can help with insomnia.
+They do not carry the risk of dependence.

 Your treatment team will carefully monitor your response to these medications and adjust dosages as needed.
 If you or a loved one is living with benzodiazepine dependence, We Level Up can help.
 Contact us today to learn more about our benzodiazepine detox program.